 Third party verification transcript and verification requests for examinees that tested in the District of Columbia or in the United States are fulfilled by GED Testing Service.
 Please complete this online form to request a new GED Credentialing Parchment Exchange account.

-Transcript and verification requests for examinees that tested internationally are fulfilled by GED Testing Service through Parchment Exchange here.
+If you are an international test taker, your transcript and verification requests are fulfilled by GED Testing Service through Parchment Exchange.

 What is the GED® test?

-- The 2014 GED® test takes a little more than seven hours to complete
+- The GED® test takes a little more than seven hours to complete.

-- The 2014 GED® test is administered year-round at more than 1,500 testing centers worldwide
+- The GED® test is administered year-round at more than 1,500 testing centers worldwide.

 - People with a high school credential earn $568,000 more in a lifetime than people without a high school credential